 I am simply not comfortable with scraping mold off of my sauerkraut before I eat it.
 In fact, I learned from teaching food science and taking microbiology courses that mold has tentacles.
-These tentacles can reach far down into a soft food.
+These tentacles can reach far down into soft food.
 Much farther than what the eye can see.

 According to food safety guidelines, if you have mold growing in hard cheese like cheddar, then you can cut off 1 inch from around and below where the mold stops growing.
 Typically, mold can’t penetrate more than an inch in hard cheese.
-But if the mold is in a soft cheese, then you have to toss it.
+But if the mold is in soft cheese, then you have to toss it.
 Sauerkraut is liquid and there is no telling how far the mold has penetrated, so you may not get it all by scraping off the top layer.

 The best way to keep mold out is to keep oxygen out!

 The research makes it pretty clear that sauerkraut should be made in an anaerobic environment.
 But sometimes research settings are different from what is done in industry or real life.
 Do companies that make sauerkraut commercially use anaerobic methods or do they ferment their kraut in lightly covered, open vats?

 I emailed Richard Goldberg, owner of Wildbrine Fermented Foods, in February 2015 to investigate this question.
 I see this product sold at the natural health food store in my area.
 I asked him if they used strict, anaerobic techniques when fermenting their vegetable products.
 This was his response “yes, our products are made in an anaerobic environment.”

 Well, that’s pretty clear.